Getting Started with LabOne Modules¶

 ``` vbnet module.execute();

-The execute commands starts the execution.
-Since the modules run in a separate thread the module execution is asynchronous and the user can either continuously read the data or do something else in the meantime.
+The execute command starts the module's task.
+Since the modules run in a separate thread, the module execution is asynchronous and the user can either continuously read the data or do something else in the meantime.

 import time